asyncPranav/Obsidian/COA.md

 ### **2. Operand / Address Field**

-- Specifies data or address of data
+- Specifies data or address of data on which operation is performed

 - Can be register or memory address